 You must get your visitor’s attention.
 This is extremely important on the Web, as it is so easy to go elsewhere.
-One click and ‘poof’, they’re gone.
-You generally catch your visitors attention with a strong punchy headline and a 'opening hook' – a sentence that is designed to 'hook' the reader into reading the copy.
+One-click and ‘poof’, they’re gone.
+You generally catch your visitors' attention with a strong punchy headline and an 'opening hook' – a sentence that is designed to 'hook' the reader into reading the copy.

 You must immediately arouse your visitor’s interest and curiosity.
 You can do this by telling a story or identifying a problem that your visitor is having (remember to focus on exactly who your target customer is here).
 Understand the goals of your target customer and identify with them.
 Pre-selling is often incorporated at this stage as the information that arouses interest can also be used to reinforce trust and credibility.

 Create ‘desire’ in your visitor.
 This is usually achieved through clear promises that cater to the customer’s goals.
 Focus here on your strongest benefits and outline them clearly and concisely so that they cannot be missed.
 Maximise your visitor’s desire through good, strong ‘bonuses’ and bold guarantees.